jacobkap/crimebythenumbers/docs/choropleth-maps.md

             ANGLEUNIT["degree",0.0174532925199433]]]
 ```

 An issue with working with geographic data is that [the Earth is not flat](https://en.wikipedia.org/wiki/Spherical_Earth).
 Since the Earth is spherical, there will always be some distortion when trying to plot the data on a flat surface such as a map.
-To account for this we need to transform the longitude and latitude values we have to work properly on a map.
+To account for this, we need to transform the longitude and latitude values we have to work properly on a map.
 We do so by "projecting" our data onto the areas of the Earth we want.
-This is a complex field with lots of work done on it (both abstractly and for R specifically) so this lesson will be an extremely brief overview of the topic and oversimplify some aspects of it.
+This is a complex field with lots of work done on it (both abstractly and for R specifically) so this chapter will be an extremely brief overview of the topic and oversimplify some aspects of it.

 If we look at the output of `st_crs(sf_neighborhoods)` we can see that the EPSG is set to 4326 and the proj4string (which tells us the current map projection) is "+proj=longlat +datum=WGS84 +no_defs".
 This CRS, WGS84, is a standard CRS and is the one used whenever you use a GPS to find a location.
 To find the CRS for certain parts of the world see [here](https://spatialreference.org/).
 If you search that site for "California" you'll see that California is broken into 6 zones.
 The site isn't that helpful on which zones are which but some Googling can often find state or region maps with the zones depicted there.
 We want California zone 3 which has the EPSG code 2227.
 We'll use this code to project this data properly.

-If we want to get the proj4string for 2227 we can use
+If we want to get the proj4string for 2227 we can run `st_crs(2227)`.

 ```r